hardmanko/CatContModel/README.md

 # Installation

-I would recommend that you download the whole repository and unzip it somewhere on your computer.
+I would recommend that you download a release of the package (see the Releases tab).
+A release contains the whole repository at a particular point in time.
+Unzip it somewhere on your computer.
 From there, the easiest way to install the package is to use the "installPackage.R" script in the root directory.
 It installs a binary version of the package that should work for most people.
 If you need to install from source, see the "Installing from Source" section below.

 # Usage